min69u/Reforestation/README.md

-## How do you fix a damaged jack-o-lantern?
-You use a pumpkin patch.
+## A steak pun is a rare medium well done.